Dr Emma HallidaySenior Research Fellow

-Between 2010-2013, Emma worked on a research programme evaluating the health impact of one of England's largest area based initiatives - New Deal for Communities.
+- New Deal for Communities - two studies evaluating the health impact of one of England's largest area based initiatives

-Emma has a doctorate in history, which explored the hospitalisation of mental health care in late 19th century Scotland.
-She actively pursues her interests in social history as part of her research and engagement activities.
-She recently published a research article on the role of women in 19th century philanthropy in the mental health field.
-She currently holds a small grant from the Economic History Society, which uses hospital and census records to track the trajectories of mental health nursing careers in three York hospitals.
+She has doctorate in history, which looked at the hospitalisation of mental health care in late 19th century Scotland.
+She currently holds a small grant from the Economic History Society, using hospital and census records to track the trajectories of women's mental health nursing careers in York hospitals.